You will notice

 photo-urns, and granite headstones.

-Pet Urns and Caskets sell wooden urns and
+Urns sell urns and charms,

 Paws 2 Heaven